udhayaprakash-vinothkumar/FUTURE_INTERNS_02/README.md

-# 🌟 Keerthana V | Portfolio + Mini E-Commerce Site
+# 🌟 Udhaya Prakash V | Portfolio + Mini E-Commerce Site

 Welcome to my personal portfolio and interactive project site!
 This project highlights my web development skills using HTML, CSS, and JavaScript, with some fun features like a cart system, light/dark mode, contact form, and comment section.